ImgSciGroup/2023-GRSL-SIEA/README.md

 python main.py

 # Contact us
+If you find our work useful for your research, please consider citing our paper:

+@article{lv2023sample,
+  title={Sample Iterative Enhancement Approach for Improving Classification Performance of Hyperspectral Imagery}, author={Lv, Zhiyong and Zhang, PengFei and Sun, WeiWei and Lei, Tao and Benediktsson, J{\'o}n Atli and Li, Peng}, journal={IEEE Geoscience and Remote Sensing Letters}, year={2023}, publisher={IEEE}
+}
 If you have any problme when running the code, please do not hesitate to contact us.
 Thanks.
 E-mail: Zhangpengfie_life@hotmail.com Date: June 28, 2023